Essentially, CoolingLogic™ is artificial intelligence for HVAC systems.

 Our latest filing with the USPTO is for full-blown AI for HVAC systems.
 David Jr. envisioned and calculated “M”, from which we are able to determine all kinds of useful variables.
 The math involved and configurations used vary according to the particular embodiment of the invention; however, every embodiment offers an extremely high ROI to the customer and tremendous profit potential for manufacturers.
 In most cases, a person would not even notice CoolingLogic™ at work in their structure; the AI is configured such that CoolingLogic™ would generally be unnoticed.
 The savings offered due to CoolingLogic™ are tremendous.
 CoolingLogic™ is predicted to become more important and more well-known than many other trademarked names, one that comes to mind starts with the word Energy and ends with the word Star.

 That’s all nice, but what does it mean to me?
 What CoolingLogic™ means to manufacturers and end users is that they can make/save money, respectively, as long as that manufacture holds the rights to the inventions.
-CoolingLogic™ is for sale, and we intend to sell the rights to the inventions ASAP.
+As with any good business plan, the IP of CoolingLogic™ is for sale.
 Please read on for more details.